Fabstir/fabstir-llm-sdk/docs/node-reference/Fabstir SDK → Fabstir-LLM-Node Communication Protocol Report.md

   1. On session_init/resume: Build conversation cache from provided context
   2. On each prompt: Append to cache, maintain last N messages based on token limit
   3. On response generation: Add to cache for context continuity
+  4. On session_end/disconnect:
+     - Automatically trigger payment settlement (v5+)
+     - Call completeSessionJob() on blockchain
+     - Distribute payments (97.5% host, 2.5% treasury)
-  4. On session_end/disconnect: Clear all session data from memory
+     - Clear all session data from memory
   5. Never persist: No disk storage of conversation data

   SDK Responsibilities